scipy-conference/scipy_proceedings/papers/popmon/popmon_paper.rst

 data.
 Moreover, it may pick up an incremental departure (trend) from the initial distribution, that will not be significant in comparison to the adjacent time-slots.
 A sliding reference, on the other hand, is updated with more recent data, that incorporates this trend.
-Consider the case where contains a price field that is yearly indexed to the inflation, then using a static reference may alert purely on the change in trend.
+Consider the case where the data contain a price field that is yearly indexed to the inflation, then using a static reference may alert purely on the trend.

 The reference implementations are provided for common scenarios, such as working with a fixed dataset, batched dataset or with streaming data.